by Kasey Hutchinson, RD, LMT

 Exercise can increase oxygen consumption by up to 15 times as the amount consumed at rest.
 This can cause oxidative stress on cells, which in turn creates free radicals that wreak havoc on our bodies.
 Though our cells are equipped with their own anti-oxidant defense system, consuming foods rich in omega-3 fatty acids and polyphenols can offset this oxidation and reduce the pain associated with inflammation.

-What are the best anti-inflammatory nutrients to consume post exercise?
+What are the best anti-inflammatory nutrients to consume post-workout?

 - Vitamin A, C, E, zinc and selenium are strong antioxidants found in a variety of plant and animal products.